Alex-Genovese/floatversion/README.md

 ### Testing

 For testing the compact function inside scripts, it is recommended that a $PATH version be installed on the development computer.
 Any script calls can then be temporarily prefixed by the control word `command` which will cause the function to re-route and will allow verbose output to be enabled.

+### Updates

+The script snippets, above, show how to check `floatversion` releases and how to compare versions.

+Alternatively see GitHub's dependabot docs for setting up alerts ....

 ### Use in different shells